anaclumos/extracranial/Research/pages/The Great Battle of Flow and Asana.md

 When we turned on billing for our beta users, we jumped to $20k MRR in the first month.
 We started growing at 10% per month and were the new hotness.
 I got reach outs from all the top VCs and tons of tech luminaries started using the product.
-We’d made it…or so I thought.
+We'd made it…or so I thought.
 We consistently spending 2-3x our monthly revenue and losing money.
 Not venture capital.
 Out of my personal bank account, hopes in making much more.

 ### Asana